qemu/seabios/docs/Memory_Model.md

 this mode has all of the limitations of [16bit protected mode](#16bit_protected_mode) - the main difference between the modes is that the processor defaults to executing 32bit instructions.
-In addition to these limitations, callers may also run the SeaBIOS code at varying virtual addresses and so the code must support code relocation.
+In addition to these limitations, callers may also run the AyeBIOS code at varying virtual addresses and so the code must support code relocation.
 The PCI BIOS specification and APM BIOS specification define 32bit segmented mode interfaces.